-Existing Level 1 MRA tracts that intersected or were within the CIT and Lillooet LRMP areas were examined and candidate tracts for subdivision were selected.
-All tracts with significant area within the LRMP boundaries and in excess of 100,000 hectares were targeted for subdivision.
+Existing Level 1 MRA tracts that intersected or were within the CIT project area were examined and candidate tracts for subdivision were selected.
+All tracts with significant area within the CIT boundary and in excess of 100,000 hectares were targeted for subdivision (Table 1).
+A list of these tracts was prepared and submitted to MSRM and CIT for consideration.
 A final list of tracts was compiled together with pertinent information from the Level 1 MRA.
-A preliminary map in ESRI shape file format showing the tracts targeted for subdivision was prepared and posted to a MapGuide website prepared especially for each project.
+A preliminary map in ESRI shape file format showing the tracts targeted for subdivision (Figure 2) was prepared and posted to a MapGuide website prepared especially for this project